 Address: 3-7-18 Moto-Azabu; Minato-ku, Tokyo 106-0046, JAPAN

-Lithuanian Embassy in Japan is organising a consular mission to Melbourne (Australia) and Singapore on April 26 – May 2, 2018 (Consular mission in Singapore will take place if a sufficient number of citizens apply for consular services).
+Lithuanian Embassy in Japan is organising a consular mission to Melbourne (Australia) on April 26 – 30, 2018.

 The Ministry of Education and Science of the Republic of Lithuania opens a Call for applications for 70 Lithuanian state grants for full-time Master degree or Integrated studies at Lithuanian higher education institutions for the academic year 2018/2019.

 The funding under the Call shall be provided to the nationals of the Republic of Ukraine, the Republic of Belarus, the Republic of Georgia, the Republic of Armenia, the Republic of Azerbaijan, the Republic of Moldova, Japan, the People’s Republic of China, the Republic of Korea, the State of Israel and foreigners of Lithuanian origin.

 On the occasion of the 100th anniversary of the restoration of the state of Lithuania, the Adelaide Lithuanian community prepared an exceptional gift for Lithuania – preserved personal relics of Lithuanian Presidents.

 On 15 February in Canberra, the Vice-Minister of Foreign Affairs of Lithuania Darius Skusevičius held a meeting with the Deputy Secretary at Department of Foreign Affairs and Trade of Australia Justin Brown.
 Skusevičius called on finalising bilateral agreements on social security and the Lithuanian-Australian working holiday program for young people.